-4.2 The fingerprint classification problem
+4.2 The Fingerprint Classification Problem

 Virtually the same method as the one applied to faces can be applied to fingerprints for identification purposes.
-The United States FBI uses 8 bits per pixel to define the shade of gray and stores 500 pixels per inch, which works out to about 600,000 pixels and 0.6 megabytes per finger to store fingerprints in electronic form.
+The United States Federal Bureau of Investigation uses 8 bits per pixel to define the shade of gray and stores 500 pixels per inch, which works out to about 600,000 pixels and 0.6 megabytes per finger to store fingerprints in electronic form.
 This means that $d \approx 10^6$, so we are forced to use the fast approximate algorithm if we wish to compute the Karhunen-Loève expansion of a fingerprint.

-There is no apparent relation between the parameters chosen by the Karhunen-Loève transform and the traditional parameters (location of "minutiae" points in a fingerprint) which are used by police inspectors to describe fingerprints.
-Thus the additional classifying values would have to be stored alongside the more traditional values.
-No one is likely to complain, though, since the Karhunen-Loève parameters occupy only a few hundred bytes, which is a negligible amount of space compared to the million bytes of raw data.
+There is no apparent relation between the parameters chosen by the Karhunen-Loève transform and the traditional parameters (locations of minutiae points) that are used by police inspectors to describe fingerprints.
+Thus, the additional classifying values would have to be stored alongside the more traditional values.
+No one is likely to complain, though, since the Karhunen-Loève parameters occupy only a few hundred bytes, which is a negligible amount of space compared to the half-million bytes of raw data.

-4.3 Rank reduction for complex classifiers
+4.3 Rank Reduction for Complex Classifiers

-The principle behind the fast approximate Karhunen-Loève transform is to employ a relatively low-complexity $O(d^2 \log d)$ "front end" to reduce the rank of the subsequent high-complexity $O(d^3)$ algorithm from d to $d' \ll d$.
+The principle behind the fast approximate Karhunen-Loève transform is to employ a relatively low complexity $O(d^2 \log d)$ "front end" to reduce the rank of the subsequent high complexity $O(d^3)$ algorithm from d to $d' \ll d$.

 If some measurements on an ensemble of random vectors are to be processed further by some other complex algorithm, we may similarly gain a significant speed advantage by pre-processing the data to reduce the number of parameters.
 A typical example would be processing for statistical classification from a large set of measurements.
-Classes, or regions in the measurement space \mathbf{R}^d , may have complicated boundaries which must be approximated by high-order polynomial hypersurfaces.
-Deciding at high orders whether a point lies in a particular region becomes very expensive when the dimension d grows large, so a reduction in the number of parameters will gain speed even if does not by itself simplify the geometry of the regions.
+Classes, or regions in the measurement space \mathbf{R}^d , may have complicated boundaries that must be approximated by high-order polynomial hypersurfaces.
+Deciding at high orders whether a point lies in a particular region becomes very expensive when the dimension d grows large, so a reduction in the number of parameters will gain speed even if it does not by itself simplify the geometry of the regions.

 High complexity classifiers are used in speech recognition and machine vision systems.
-Adding a front end to reduce their workload is like adding a hearing aid or glasses so they can better focus on the most-varying features.
-In some cases, the speed is desirable because we wish to perform the classification in "real time" or least fast enough to keep up with the inflowing data.
+Adding a front end to reduce their workload is like adding a hearing aid or glasses so they can better focus on the most varying features.
+In some cases, the speed is desirable because we wish to perform the classification in real time or least fast enough to keep up with the inflowing data.
 Some examples are:

-- Mechanical failure detection from strain gauge data: $d \approx 10^2$; - Target recognition from 1-dimensional radar range profiles: $d \approx 10^2$; - Detection of irregular heartbeats from acoustic samples: $d \approx 10^2$; - Phoneme detection: $d \approx 10^3$; - Optical character recognition: $d \approx 10^3$; - Detection of machine tool breakage from acoustic samples: $d \approx 10^3$;
+- mechanical failure detection from strain gauge data: $d \approx 10^2$ - target recognition from 1-D radar range profiles: $d \approx 10^2$ - detection of irregular heartbeats from acoustic samples: $d \approx 10^2$ - phoneme detection: $d \approx 10^3$ - optical character recognition: $d \approx 10^3$ - detection of machine tool breakage from acoustic samples: $d \approx 10^3$.

-5 Jacobians of complicated maps
+5 Jacobians of Complicated Maps